mmomtchev/everything-json/README.md

 `.toObjectAsync()` also uses the main thread to create the JavaScript object, but it periodically yields the CPU, allowing the event loop to make one full iteration - executing all pending tasks - before continuing again.
 It is capable of stopping in the middle of an array or an object, but not in the middle of a string - which should not be a problem unless the string is in the megabytes range.
 The default period is 5ms and it is configurable by setting `JSON.latency`. `.toObjectAsync()` is similar to `yieldable-json` but it much faster - up to 20 times in some cases, see below.

+`.proxify()` allows to create JavaScript `Proxy` that will create the illusion of working with a real object, intercepting requests to retrieve a property and calling `.expand()` behind the scenes.

 If you have a choice, always read the data as a `Buffer` instead of `string` using the `utf-8` argument of `readFile`.
 It is 3 times faster and it also avoids a second UTF8 decoding pass when parsing the JSON data. `everything-json` supports reading from a `Buffer` if the data is UTF8.

 ## Sync mode